Who We Are

 To empower and advocate with disadvantaged persons especially women and girls to uphold their human rights and improve their health, education and socio-economic status.

 Pro-link is a non-governmental organization (NGO) established in Ghana in 1993 but started full operations in 2000.
 Starting from a small beginning, Pro-link aims at making people at the grass-root the main authors of their own development.
-Pro-link currently has 10 project offices in 7 regions, with ongoing projects in 8 regions.
+Pro-link currently operates in 12 out of the 16 regions in Ghana.
+We 7 projects currently running.

-For over 15 years, Pro-link has worked in partnership with key stakeholders (MOH, Ghana Health Service, Social welfare, local Government Institutions) and development partners such as, USAID/SHARP, USAID/FHI 360/SHARPER/LINKAGES, USAID/BCS/JHU, USAID/John Snow Incorporated (JSI), GLOBAL FUND/ADRA/ALCO, UNAIDS, UNHCR, AWDF, GAC, EU, DFID, Plan International, CIDA, DANIDA, eni Foundation among others in many Districts in 7 Regions (Ashanti, Central, Eastern, Greater Accra, Volta, Northern and Western).
+Pro-link has worked in partnership with key stakeholders (MOH, Ghana Health Service, Social welfare, local Government Institutions) and development partners such as, USAID/SHARP, USAID/FHI 360/SHARPER/LINKAGES, USAID/BCS/JHU, USAID/John Snow Incorporated (JSI), GLOBAL FUND/ADRA/ALCO, UNAIDS, UNHCR, AWDF, GAC, EU, DFID, Plan International, CIDA, DANIDA, eni Foundation among others in many Districts in 12 Regions (Ashanti, Oti, Bono, Bono East, Central, Eastern, Greater Accra, Volta, Northern, Savannah, Ahafo and Western).